Bridging the Gap Between Scientific Laws Derived by AI Systems and Canonical Knowledge via Abductive Inference with AI-Noether: Methodology details

 We define notions specific to real algebraic geometry; see \cite{Cox+Others/1991/Ideals} for further details.
-Let $\mathbb{R}$ denote the set of real numbers and let $R = \mathbb{R}[x_1,...,x_n]$ be the ring of polynomials defined over the $n$ variables $x_1, \ldots, x_n$ with real coefficients.
+Let $\mathbb{R}$ denote the set of real numbers and let $R = \mathbb{R}[x_1,\ldots,x_n]$ be the ring of polynomials defined over the $n$ variables $x_1, \ldots, x_n$ with real coefficients.
 Axioms and hypotheses in our model will be equations of the form $p(x) = 0$ where $p \in R$.
 We abuse notation and identify an axiom by its defining polynomial.
 We will focus on real-valued solutions of axiom systems; see the appendix for more details.
+Finally, we will focus the exposition on the case with one axiom correction and one consequence for ease of explanation.
+This will generalize well to the multiple missing axiom and consequence case and we will make a note of these generalizations for each module.

 \textbf{Encode.} An {\em ideal} over $R$ is a subset $I$ of $R$ that is closed under addition and also multiplication by elements of $R$: if $f, g \in I$, then $f + g \in I$ and $\alpha f \in I$ for any $\alpha \in R$.
-Given polynomials $A_1,...,A_k \in R$, we denote the set of all algebraic combinations of $A_1, \ldots, A_k$ by
+Given polynomials $A_1,\ldots,A_k \in R$, we denote the set of all algebraic combinations of $A_1, \ldots, A_k$ by